Math Lab in the Learning Center

 Yes!
 If you move quickly through the course material and complete your Proctored Assessment with a grade of ďCĒ or better prior to the last day for adding a hybrid course (typically at the end of the 13th week of classes for Fall and Spring, end of 6th week for Summer) then you may add the next ALEKS course.
 Provided that your current ALEKS code has not expired, it can also be used for the following class.

 Bakersfield College is in the process of transitioning to a new email system for students.
-When you register for the Summer and/or Fall 2009 classes in myBanWeb, you will be prompted to create a new email address.
 Beginning with the Fall 2009 semester, the new system will be used exclusively to communicate with students.
-You can view your email address information on MyBanWeb by: 1) Login to MyBanWeb at http://banweb.kccd.edu, 2) Select "Personal Information", 3) Select "View College Assigned Student Email Address".
-More information is available on the KCCD website Student Email FAQ.
+You can view your email address information on MyBanWeb by: 1) Visit InsideBC at https://inside.bakersfieldcollege.edu 2) Select "Forgot Email Address?" in the Login box.

 School Orientation |Assessments |